Suzi Quatro: Acting and radio hosting

 Quatro is possibly best known in the United States for her role as the bass player Leather Tuscadero on the television show Happy Days.
 The show's producer, Garry Marshall, had offered her the role without having an audition after seeing a photograph of her on his daughter's bedroom wall.
-Toby Mamis, who was acting as her U.S. representative at that time, helped broker the deal and generate enormous media attention to it, elevating Quatro's profile in her home country.
+Toby Mamis, who was acting as her US representative at that time, helped broker the deal and generate enormous media attention to it, elevating Quatro's profile in her home country.
 Leather was the younger sister of Fonzie's former girlfriend, motorcycle trick rider Pinky Tuscadero.
-Leather fronted a rock band joined by principal characters Richie Cunningham, Potsie Weber, Ralph Malph, Chachi Arcola & even Joanie Cunningham once.
+Leather fronted a rock band joined by principal characters Richie Cunningham, Potsie Weber, Ralph Malph, Chachi Arcola, and even Joanie Cunningham once.
 The character returned in other guest roles, including once for a date to a fraternity formal with Ralph Malph.
 Marshall offered Quatro a Leather Tuscadero spin-off, but she declined the offer, saying she did not want to be typecast.

-Other acting roles include a 1982 episode of the British comedy-drama series Minder (called "Dead Men Do Tell Tales") as Nancy, the singer girlfriend of Terry (Dennis Waterman).
+Her other acting roles include a 1982 episode of the British comedy-drama series Minder (called "Dead Men Do Tell Tales") as Nancy, the singer girlfriend of Terry (Dennis Waterman).
 In 1985, she starred as a mentally disturbed ex-MI5 operative in Dempsey and Makepeace – "Love you to Death".
 In February 2022 Quatro gave an exclusive interview to Paul Stenning regarding her appearance in both shows.

 In 1994, she made a cameo appearance as a nurse in the "Hospital" episode of the comedy Absolutely Fabulous.
 She also was filmed in the 1990 Clive Barker horror film Nightbreed, but the studio cut out her character.
 In 2006, Quatro performed the voice of Rio in the Bob the Builder film Built to Be Wild, and appeared in an episode of the second season of Rock School, in Lowestoft.
-She has also appeared in the episode "The Axeman Cometh" of Midsomer Murders in the role of Mimi Clifton.
+She also appeared in the episode "The Axeman Cometh" of Midsomer murders in the role of Mimi Clifton.

-Quatro has also performed in theatre.
-In 1986, she appeared as Annie Oakley in a London production of Annie Get Your Gun and in 1991 she performed the title role in a musical about the life of actress Tallulah Bankhead.
-Titled Tallulah Who?, which had music and lyrics co-written by her and Shirlie Roden, with a book by Willie Rushton.
+Quatro has also performed in theater.
+In 1986, she appeared as Annie Oakley in a London production of Annie Get Your Gun and in 1991, she performed the title role in a musical about the life of actress Tallulah Bankhead.
+Titled Tallulah Who?, which had music and lyrics co-written by Shirlie Roden and her, with a book by Willie Rushton.
 It ran from February 14 to March 9 at Hornchurch, England, where it was billed as "You'll be amazed how Tallulah did it, and to whom – and how often!"
 The show received favorable reviews from the majority of critics.

 In more recent times, Quatro has hosted weekly rock and roll programs on BBC Radio 2.
-The first one was titled Rockin' with Suzi Q, while her second programme was given the title Wake Up Little Suzi.
+The first one was titled Rockin' with Suzi Q, while her second was given the title Wake Up Little Suzi.